Frequently Asked Questions

 Psychiatry -- There are usually approximately eight calls over a six week period (no psychiatry call while on neurology).
 This is also taken from home and frequency of being called in can vary by resident and patient load.
 Good opportunity to learn psychiatric patient evaluation skills.
 Can be extremely busy on occasion.

-OB/GYN -- typically busy nights.
+OB/GYN -- Typically busy nights.
 Students take call with an intern and a senior resident approximately eight times during the rotation.
 Call covers obstetrics patients only, but is taken throughout the entire rotation.
 Plenty of opportunity to follow laboring patients and participate in deliveries and C-sections.
-Earlier in the year (July and August), opportunities to deliver babies may be fewer as new interns are learning and need to do deliveries as well.----NS, MSIV
+Earlier in the year (July and August), opportunities to deliver babies may be fewer as new interns are learning and need to do deliveries as well.

 What is different about the education experience in Charleston?

-The undivided, one-on-one attention we students have with our attendings and residents.
-Because we are a smaller class in Charleston, we as students have more opportunities to do central lines, learn how to throw stitches, do ABGs and lumbar punctures...etc.
-There are only 4 to 5 students per rotation as opposed to 8-10 in Morgantown.
-Because of the small ratio, I believe that the Charleston group has more hands-on experience as compared to Mogantown.
+Student perspective: Something that makes the educational experience at the WVU Charleston Campus different to me is the undivided, one-on-one attention we students have with our attendings and residents.
+Because we are a smaller class in Charleston, we as students have more opportunities to do central lines, learn how to throw stitches, do ABGs and lumbar punctures, etc. There may be times where there are only 4 to 5 students per rotation as opposed to 8-10 in Morgantown.
+Because of the small ratio, I believe that the Charleston group has more hands-on experience as compared to Morgantown.

 What opportunities differ for Charleston-based students?